About The Farm at Prophetstown

 The Farm at Prophetstown is a working farm.
 The livestock enjoy a beautiful, healthy, free range farm setting and our crops are used to feed them throughout the year.
 Our animals’ big personalities truly speak for their happiness on The Farm!

 Our farming is done in partnership with some wonderful, local farmers who help us to plant, grow, and harvest grains, hay, and straw for our animals.
 We strive to serve as a home to animals that are breeds commonly found in the 1920s.
 Our livestock includes Standardbred horses, miniature horses, heritage and endangered chicken breeds, Hereford cattle, Oxford/Suffolk cross sheep, and Berkshire hogs, among others.
 We’re proud to provide a home to horses from the Indiana Horse Rescue out of Frankfort, Indiana.

-The Farm is a training farm for sustainable agriculture, gardening, canning, as well as farm-to-table cooking, sewing and quilting.
+The Farm practices and educates visitors on aspects of sustainable agriculture, gardening, canning, as well as farm-to-table cooking, blacksmithing and homesteading arts.
 It draws on a wide range of resources such as beekeepers, master gardeners, farm professionals, and home economics experts.
 For most programming, admission is free with state park entry.
 The Farm is located just inside the beautiful Prophetstown State Park.
-With the $50 purchase of a Farm membership, entry into the park is free and a discount of 10% on meat, eggs, and produce purchased is offered, as well as early opportunities to reserve space at our very popular farm-to-table dinners.
+With the $55 purchase of a Farm membership, entry into the park is free and a discount of 10% on meat, eggs, and produce purchased is offered, as well as early opportunities to reserve space at our very popular farm-to-table dinners.

-Also found on the farmstead is a beautiful red barn that welcomes guests to the property, a corn crib, milk house, chicken coops, brooder house, hog house, machine shed, and other structures that were a part of the 1920s farm landscape.
+Also found on the farmstead is a beautiful red barn that welcomes guests to the property, a corn crib, milk house, chicken coops, blacksmith shop, machine shed, and other structures that were a part of the 1920s farm landscape.
 We invite you to visit and take it all in!